 - Acquired disorders: Residents should understand the rationale and treatment of Dupuytren's Contracture.
 Residents should understand the pathomechanics of hand and wrist deformities in rheumatoid arthritis and options for treatment.
 Residents should also understand the common disabilities of osteoarthritis of the hand, including arthritis of the thumb.

 Residents rotate on the spine service twice during residency, 10 weeks each rotation.
 There are three spine fellowship trained spine surgeons and two spine fellows.
 There is one nurse practitioner and one physician assistant on the service.
 There is a plan to hire an additional surgeon and an additional allied health provider.
 The resident is responsible for participation in the care of all inpatients and assists with the pre-operative workup.
-Additionally, patients are seen in clinics staffed by faculty and fellows at UCSD and the VA.
+Additionally, patients are seen in outpatient clinics at the UCSD Jacobs Medical Center.
 The residents provide care (non-operative and operative) for patients at the Veterans Administration Hospital and in the VA Spinal Cord Injury Unit in a consultative manner.
 There is a weekly community spine conference.

-Upon completion of the four-month rotation it is expected that the residents will:
+Upon completion of the spine rotations, it is expected that the residents will:

 - Understand spine anatomy: Cervical, Thoracic, and Lumbar.